backstage/backstage/docs/features/techdocs/getting-started.md

     runIn: local
 ```

-Setting `generators.runIn` to `local` means you will have to make sure your
+Setting `generator.runIn` to `local` means you will have to make sure your
 environment is compatible with techdocs.

 You will have to install the `mkdocs` and `mkdocs-techdocs-core` package from